Architecture 101: Prairie Style Homes

 • Built-in cabinetry and furniture

-While all Prairie houses share distinguishing features, it is common to see variations within the architectural style that make each home unique.
+It’s common to see variations within the architectural style that make each home unique.

 The most common variation of the Prairie home is often referred to as the “Prairie Box” or “American Foursquare.”
 This well-known design received its name due to its signature square or rectangular frame.
 It is common for this style to have hipped

-dormers, double-hung sash windows, and a single-story porch that spans partway or fully along the house.
-While as a whole the home is very symmetrical, the entrance of the home can be either centered or off-center.
+As a whole, the home is very symmetrical, but the entrance of the home can be either centered or off-center.
 Typically, this variation is built with locally available materials, including wood, brick, or stone.

 While the American Foursquare is the most common style of Prairie house, others have their own unique characteristics.
 You may find Prairie homes that are asymmetrical in design, such as the Edward R. Hills House located in Oak Park, IL (pictured below).